Site icon Zoe Larkin Photography

 There are SO many locations for your San Francisco engagement shoot, that’s for sure!
 Have you considered Marshall’s Beach (also known as Marshall Beach?)
 This windswept rocky San Francisco beach with sweeping views of the Golden Gate Bridge is not only beautiful but very underutilized.

-In this article I’m going to give you some detailed info if you are thinking of choosing Marshall’s Beach as a location for your wedding or engagement photos! (and if you are, be sure to check out more about my services as your wedding photographer!)
+In this article I’m going to give you some detailed info if you are thinking of choosing Marshall’s Beach as a location for your wedding or engagement photos! (and if you are, be sure to check out more about my services as your photographer!)

 What does Marshall’s Beach have to offer for wedding & engagement shoots?